-For young people - deisgned for key stage 2 – 4
+For young people — designed for key stage 2 – 4

 Teaching resources that explore themes of identity and portraiture in the diverse Ben Uri collection.
 These guides act as a detailed starting point for school or home art discussions and projects.

-Included are 9 lesson plans and 12 classroom activities (all available to download) and teaching notes.
+Included are 9 lesson plans and 12 classroom activities (all available to download), as well as teaching notes.
 To maximise involvement we have developed extensive aids to help you lead each subject.
-These include image discussion points, a wide range of activities, Q&As and study questions to create a seamless flow of your classroom or home sessions.
+These include image discussion points, a wide range of activities, Q&As and study questions to create a seamless flow in your classroom or home sessions.